Indian TV fights a bleeping battle with censors

 “We have picked shows like ”Boardwalk Empire“ and ”True Blood“ for India, but know that a show like ”Sopranos“ would never work here because there would just be too many cuts,” says Shruti Bajpai, Country Head of the TV network HBO.

-Bajpai began airing the second season of HBO’s acclaimed “Game of Thrones” series at the end of May, but admits that it is hardly the same version as shown in the United States.
+However, Bajpai said the evolution of Indian audiences and their increased interest in American TV led her to begin airing the second season of HBO’s acclaimed “Game of Thrones” series at the end of May despite certain edits to meet regulatory standards.

-Note: (This story was corrected to clarify context regarding HBO’s stance about “Game of Thrones” in second-to-last paragraph)